surajshetty3416/otto/otto/lib/docs/model.md

 available this will be returned, otherwise a model matching the rest of the criteria will be returned.

+By default, returns the model name as a string.
+Set `get_details=True` to get a `ModelDetails` object containing full model information (name, title, provider, size, is_reasoning, supports_vision, enabled).

 Check [is_model_available](#is_model_available) for more details on model availablity.